 The highlight is the suspension which keeps kids comfortable by absorbing bumps and vibrations.
 So don’t feel hesitant to take a short way home, off the beaten path.

-Encore X serves as a stroller as well, thanks to the included one-wheel stroller kit.
+Encore X serves as a bike stroller as well, thanks to the included one-wheel stroller kit.
 The handlebar is adjustable in height and doubles as an additional roll bar when folded while biking.

 When it comes to protection, Burley Encore X has tinted side and rear windows and a sunshade that filter out harmful UV rays, so you can ride in the sun.